andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

     bash px-central-cleanup.sh
     ```

-6. Create new PVCs from the volume snapshots you created in step 1 in the same namespace where PX-Central on-prem was originally deployed:
+7. Create new PVCs from the volume snapshots you created in step 1 in the same namespace where PX-Central on-prem was originally deployed:

     ```console
     kubectl apply -f create_new_pvc_from_snapshot.yaml
     ```

-7. Fetch the org name from your cluster, specifying the namespace in which your current on-prem PX-Central deployment exists:

-    ```text
-    kubectl get cm pxc-central-ui-configmap -o yaml -n <px-central-namespace> | grep PX_BACKUP_ORGID
-    ```

-7. Install PX-Backup using the Helm chart, specifying your own values for the following:
+8. Install PX-Backup using the Helm chart, specifying your own values for the following:

     * The `--namespace` flag with the namespace in which your current on-prem PX-Central deployment exists
     * As part of the `--set` flag, the `pxbackup.orgName=` parameter with your own org name that you fetched in the step above